consbio/gis-metadata-parser/README.md

 fgdc_from_file.larger_works
 fgdc_from_file.process_steps

-# :see: gis_metadata.utils._required_keys for list of all properties
+# :see: gis_metadata.utils.get_supported_props for list of all supported properties

 # Update properties
 fgdc_from_file.title = 'New Title'